arresteddevops/ado-hugo/content/episode/steven-murawski.md

 # media_override # if you want to use a specific URL for the audio file
 # truncate = ""
 +++
-Trevor catches up with Steven Murawski, Lead Cloud Ops Advocate at Microsoft at the 2019 Microsoft Build conference!
+Trevor chats with Steven Murawski of Microsoft about Azure DevOps, Windows Terminal and all the cool things from Microsoft Build 2019.